whitecollaralgos/Algoways/design/08_utilities.md

 # Utilities

-The `./design/08_utilities.md` directory contains helper modules, classes, and functions that provide common functionalities used across different parts of the OpenAlgo application.
+The `./design/08_utilities.md` directory contains helper modules, classes, and functions that provide common functionalities used across different parts of the AlgoWays application.
 Encapsulating these utilities promotes code reuse and separation of concerns.

 ## Key Utility Modules